berchoes/MapCompose/README.md

 ## State in Jetpack Compose

 In Compose, a composable shouldn't hold its own state objects.
 These objects should be hoisted to other composables or state holder classes.
-This "State hoisting" makes composables reusable and testable.
+This "state hoisting" makes composables reusable and testable.
 In this case ViewModels hold the states.

 ## Unit Testing